jezztify/backtesting-app/README.md

 5) Import into the workspace

-- Use the `Import Data` control in the header (the same button used for file uploads) to import the saved JSON. `DataLoader` recognises Twelve Data JSON (it looks for `values` and `meta.interval`) and will convert the records into the app's candle format and set an appropriate timeframe.
+- Use the `Load Market Data` control in the header (the same button used for file uploads) to import the saved JSON. `DataLoader` recognises Twelve Data JSON (it looks for `values` and `meta.interval`) and will convert the records into the app's candle format and set an appropriate timeframe.

 Notes and tips

-- The Market Data panel handles rate limits by default (it will chunk requests in 5-day windows and throttle requests to avoid hitting Twelve Data limits).
+- The Import Market Data panel handles rate limits by default (it will chunk requests in 5-day windows and throttle requests to avoid hitting Twelve Data limits).
 - Saved API keys are stored in `localStorage` under `marketDataApiKeys` (provider keyed).
 - The panel can optionally aggregate data to a larger interval before saving; this is useful if you want M15 or H1 candles built server-side and saved as JSON.
-- If you prefer to keep fetched JSON inside the repo for development, save the downloaded file to `Frontend/src/data/` and open it via `Import Data` or by referencing it from the app (the app's sample loader can load files under `src/data/`).
+- If you prefer to keep fetched JSON inside the repo for development, save the downloaded file to `Frontend/src/data/` and open it via `Load Market Data` or by referencing it from the app (the app's sample loader can load files under `src/data/`).

-## Market Data providers
+## Import Market Data providers

 This workspace includes first-class support for several common market-data sources and local JSON files.
 The app will attempt to detect the file format and timeframe automatically when importing saved JSON.

-- Twelve Data (recommended): built-in fetcher via the Market Data panel.
+- Twelve Data (recommended): built-in fetcher via the Import Market Data panel.
 Supports chunked downloads, interval selection, and saving JSON for later import.
 The panel stores API keys in `localStorage` and will throttle/chunk requests to avoid rate limits.
 - Dukascopy: supported by importing saved Dukascopy JSON (or using the provided `parse-dukascopy-json.js` script).
 Put saved files under `Frontend/src/data/` or import via the app.
-- Local JSON files: any JSON exported by the Market Data panel or converted with the repo scripts can be placed in `Frontend/src/data/` and imported directly.
+- Local JSON files: any JSON exported by the Import Market Data panel or converted with the repo scripts can be placed in `Frontend/src/data/` and imported directly.
 The DataLoader looks for common fields (`values`, `meta.interval`, or timestamp+OHLC arrays) and will try to map them into the app's candle format.

 Filename & timeframe tips

 - Filenames like `EURUSD_1min_20251001_20251010.json`, `EURUSD_M5_20251001_20251010.json`, or `EURUSD_H1_20251001_20251010.json` are recognized by the automatic timeframe detector (`src/utils/timeframe.ts`).
 The detector also understands variations such as `m1`, `1min`, `1h`, `daily`, `weekly`, and `monthly`.
-- If the app cannot detect a timeframe automatically, use the Market Data panel to specify the source interval when importing.
+- If the app cannot detect a timeframe automatically, use the Import Market Data panel to specify the source interval when importing.
 - For long date ranges use the panel's chunking (5-day windows) to avoid provider rate limits when fetching from Twelve Data.

 ## UI overview